MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-metric-server.md

 ## Deploy metrics server

 >[!NOTE]
-> AKS Edge Essentials K8s does not support [Kubernetes TLS boostrapping](https://kubernetes.io/docs/reference/access-authn-authz/kubelet-tls-bootstrapping/).
-To deploy metrics server using K8s, ensure to use the `--kubelet-insecure-tls` in your deployment yaml.
+> AKS Edge Essentials K8s does not support [Kubernetes TLS bootstrapping](https://kubernetes.io/docs/reference/access-authn-authz/kubelet-tls-bootstrapping/).
+To deploy the metrics server using K8s, be sure to include `--kubelet-insecure-tls` in your deployment YAML.

 ### Step 1: Deploy the metrics server manifest